kurtosis-tech/kardinal-playground/README.md

      - A dev version is now deployed
      - Dev traffic is routed to the dev version, with a database sidecar protecting the data layer
      - Prod still works independently - go to the prod version and click, it goes to the prod version and speaks to the DB directly
+   - If Kiali isn't displaying correctly, check the "Screenshots" section at the end of this README to see what the development environment should look like

 7. 🔄 Verify prod functionality:
    - Return to the production voting app URL